darinjbrown/634-final2.0/README.md

 - For UI tests, ensure that ChromeDriver is compatible with your installed version of Chrome
 - If database errors occur, check the connection settings in `application.properties`
 - For database migration issues, check the Flyway logs and ensure migration scripts are correctly formatted
+- If you're unable to log in as admin, ensure the Flyway migrations have run successfully